vexparadox/Axilya/README.md

 - Entity Deletion is back and working!
 - More methods for RigidBodies
 - onWorldCollision for components - called when collides with edges
+- Set whether your RigidBodies are screenBound or not

 ## v0.6.7